Inside Demi Lovato's Support System: How Her Closest Relationships Have Held Her Up and Knocked Her Down Over the Years

 We know from the outpouring of love and prayers, including the touching hashtag "#HowDemiHasHelpedMe" that was circulating Tuesday in the wake of her shocking overdose, there's a big, wide world out there that cares about her.
 But only so many people truly know the singer enough to have been witness to the personal ups and downs that have shadowed her career as she made the leap from Disney Channel star to fierce pop artist and beacon of inspiration for fans who have struggled with sobriety, depression, bullying, body image and other issues.

 As tends to be the case, friends and boyfriends have come and gone from the 25-year-old's life over the years, with only a select few remaining in the inner circle, by her design.
-Unfortunately, being surrounded by certain friends didn't help her avoid a downward spiral, which resulted in Demi being rushed to the hospital yesterday, hours after she'd been at a birthday party in West Hollywood.
+Unfortunately, being surrounded by certain friends didn't help her avoid a downward spiral, which resulted in Demi being rushed to the hospital yesterday, hours after she'd been at a birthday party Monday night in West Hollywood.
 Demi's mom, Dianna De La Garza, and sisters Dallas Lovato and Madison De La Garza, all of whom have remained in her orbit through good times and bad, went to be with her at Cedars-Sinai Medical Center.

 Demi's parents divorced when she was 2 and father Patrick Lovato, who died in 2013, was an alcoholic and drug addict.
-The "Skyscraper" singer delved into her predisposition for substance abuse in the 2017 documentary Simply Complicated, which examines Demi's rise and alarming falls as she worked on getting her demons under control.
+The "Skyscraper" singer delved into her predisposition for substance abuse in the 2017 documentary Simply Complicated, which examines Demi's rise and alarming falls as she worked on getting her demons under control, burning through 20 sober companions in the process.

 "My dad was an addict and an alcoholic, and I guess I always searched for what he found in drugs and alcohol because it fulfilled him and he chose that over a family," she says in the movie.

-"I thought I could change him, and I think victims of domestic abuse often feel the same way," Dianna wrote in her new memoir Falling Wings: A Mother's Story, which chronicles her own experience and her famous daughter's troubles.
+"I thought I could change him, and I think victims of domestic abuse often feel the same way," Dianna wrote in her new memoir Falling With Wings: A Mother's Story, which chronicles her own experience and her famous daughter's troubles.
 "You're not always going to be able to change someone, no matter how much you want to.
 There may come a point where your love for that person may not be enough to keep you safe."

 So, she left, taking Demi and Dallas with her to a women's shelter.